EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	- Canvas scaler: will help us keep our layout intact as the target build changes from resolution or resolution.
 It works best if you choose a reference resolution that will be closest to your final target build
 	- Keeping important stuff in the center of the screen is helpful when dealing with multiple target resolutions
+	- The canvas has a sort order for each, to select which canvas should be drawn on top and drawn below.
+High sort value will make the selected canvas to be at the top.
+The sort order should be adjusted in case there are more then one canvas there is running at the same time.
+Adjusting the canvas sort order will avoid visual issues

 * Main Menu
 	- Start by dividing the screen into header and body in order to arrange texts and buttons more effectively